 Approved Supervisor, American Association for Marriage and Family Therapy

 About Jake Johnson

 My professional passions lie in researching and providing therapy for families of children with developmental delays and, in particular, autism spectrum disorders.
-More specifically, I am interested in better understanding the issues germane to caring for developmentally disabled children in order to design systemic interventions tailored to promote health and alleviate suffering among these families.
+More specifically, I am interested in better understanding the issues germane to caring for developmentally disabled children with a view to designing systemic interventions aimed at promoting health and well-being in these families.
 I am also very interested in training and mentoring Wheaton College marriage and family therapy students to consider the ways in which their Christian beliefs and the practice of marriage and family therapy both intersect and conflict with one another.

-In my personal time, I enjoy running, road biking, and wrestling with my two young boys as well as finding time to explore local restaurants with my wife.
+In my personal time I enjoy running, rowing, hiking, and wrestling with my three young boys as well as finding time to explore local restaurants with my wife.
 I have also been known to make the mistake of dabbling in home improvement projects well beyond my capacity to complete.

 - MAFT 633: Couple Therapy-Systemic Assessment and Intervention